ONSdigital/dp-search-api/architecture/README.md

 ![Sitesearch](./sequence-diagrams/search-ui/sitesearch-ui.png)

+Sitesearch dataflow from user on the website making a search with query term and/or selecting filters to retrieving data from backing services and rendering the results.

 ### Release Calendar UI & API

 ![Release Calendar](./sequence-diagrams/search-ui/release-calendar-ui.png)

+Dataflow from user on the website hitting the release calendar page on the ONS website, or selecting filters on this page to retrieving data from backing services and rendering the results.

 ## Search Data Pipeline

 ### Add/update search documents when a collection is published

 ![Publish Search Data](./sequence-diagrams/publish-search-pipeline/publish-search-pipeline.png)

+The data pipleine from Florence user publishing some new or updated content or data to being stored in Elasticsearch, ready for web or API users to query (via API, e.g. [sitesearch sequence diagram](#sitesearch-ui--api))

 #### Steps